 My name is Jillian and I completed my masters in clinical mental health at Marymount University in Arlington, VA.
 After graduating from Elon University with a degree in psychology and criminal justice I knew that the next step I needed to take was to pursue my masters.

 Previously, I have worked with children, adolescents, and young adults in outpatient and residential settings.
 More specifically helping & guiding individuals who are struggling with anxiety, depression, regulating emotions, identifying coping mechanisms, and overall self-confidence.
 Relationships and attachment are also my passions since after all we are social beings.

 As of right now, I work with individuals who are struggling depression, anxiety, grief, relationships and eating disorders which provides me with the privilege and opportunity to grow as a professional and continue to be a life-long learner.
 I work in an impatient treatment center which gives me another venue for experience in the complex treatment of eating disorders.

-While collaborating with clients, I draw from several theories including Cognitive-Behavioral Therapy, Dialectical Behavioral Therapy, Gestalt Therapy, Person-Centered, and Bowen Family Systems Theory.
+While collaborating with clients, I draw from several theories including Attachment, Cognitive-Behavioral Therapy, Dialectical Behavioral Therapy, Gestalt Therapy, Person-Centered, and Bowen Family Systems Theory.
 At the same time, I am a huge believer in holistic wellness and that part of the healing process is considering the whole person rather than only their mind or only their emotions.
 I am also an EMDR therapist, modality to process trauma which is the underlying cause of most symptoms and emotional distress.

 When I’m not busy with work, I enjoy spending my time outdoors either running or going on a hike with my dog.
 I also love traveling whenever I have the time and trying new things!